mzxio/red/transcription/the story/book two/On the runway.md

 ### On the runway.

 Sun low against the horizon.
 We stop, we go, we wait.
-Reset.
+Rest.
 Lean back.

 “Wait.”